netpicker/workshop/README.md

 $ python3 setup.py develop
  ```

- ### Configure Netbox
+ ### Configure NetBox

  Finally, we need to configure NetBox to enable our new plugin.
-Over in the NetBox installation path, open netbox/netbox/configuration.py and look for the PLUGINS parameter
+Over in the NetBox installation path, open NetBox/NetBox/configuration.py and look for the PLUGINS parameter

  ```
 # configuration.py
 PLUGINS = [
-    'slurpit_netbox',
+    'slurpit_NetBox',
 ]
  ```